zzzprojects/learn-orm/tutorials/selenium-webdriver/choosing-best-locators.md

 <img src="https://raw.githubusercontent.com/zzzprojects/learn-orm/master/tutorials/selenium-webdriver/images/finding-elements-4.png">

-So here you can see class works and class identifies a single element.
+Here you can see class works and class identifies a single element.
 However, there are cases where a class may not be unique so make sure you check your application to see if the class identifies only a single element.

 ### Name